-Doris Estelle Long is Professor Emeritus and former Director of the Center for Intellectual Property, Information and Privacy Law at UIC John Marshall Law School where she continues to teach courses in intellectual property, free speech, cyber-security, and law and technology as an adjunct.
-She also teaches courses in international aspects of intellectual property, including comparative law and trade and sustainable development, abroad, most recently in Australia, Great Britain and the Czech Republic.
+Doris Estelle Long is Professor Emerita and former Director of the Center for Intellectual Property, Information and Privacy Law at UIC John Marshall Law School where she continues to teach courses in intellectual property, free speech, cyber-security, law and technology, and art and cultural heritage law as an adjunct.
+She also teaches courses in international aspects of intellectual property, including comparative law, trade, technology and sustainable development, abroad, most recently in Australia, Great Britain and the Czech Republic.

 Professor Long also serves as the President of Doris Long Consulting where she provides project management, consulting and executive education services regarding domestic and international intellectual property law, with a focus on entertainment, innovation, sustainable development and international trade, capacity-building and information security.
 She continues to serve as a consultant on IPR protection issues for diverse U.S. and foreign government agencies, with regard to sustainable development, capacity building, cybersecurity and law enforcement training.